Timor-Leste: Culture

-The many cultures within East Timor stem from the several waves of Austronesian and Melanesian migration that led to the current population, with unique identities and traditions developing within each petty kingdom.
+The many cultures within Timor-Leste stem from several waves of Austronesian and Melanesian migration that led to the current population, with unique identities and traditions developing within each petty kingdom.
 Portuguese authorities built upon traditional structures, blending Portuguese influence into the existing political and social systems.
 The presence of the Catholic Church created a point of commonality across the various ethnic groups, despite full conversion remaining limited.
 The Portuguese language also provided common linkages, even if direct Portuguese impact was limited.
 Under Indonesian rule, resistance strengthened cultural links to Catholicism and the Portuguese language.
 At the same time, Indonesian cultural influence was spread through schools and administration.

 The preservation of traditional beliefs in the face of Indonesian attempts to suppress them became linked to the creation of the country's national identity.
 This national identity only began to emerge at the very end of Portuguese rule, and further developed during Indonesian rule.
 Following independence, a civic identity began to develop.
 This was most clearly expressed through enthusiasm for national-level democracy, and was reflected in politics through a shift from resistance narratives to development ones.
 The capital has developed a more cosmopolitan culture, while rural areas maintain stronger traditional practices.
 Internal migration into urban areas, especially Dili, creates cultural links between these areas and rural hinterlands.
 Those in urban areas often continue to identify with a specific rural area, even those with multiple generations born in Dili.

 The presence of so many ethnic and linguistic groups means cultural practices vary across the country.
 These practices reflect historical social structures and practices, where political leaders were regarded as having spiritual powers.
 Ancestry was an important part of cultural practices, and partly signified leadership.
 Leaders often had influence over land use, and these leaders continue to play an informal role in land disputes and other aspects of community practice today.
 An important traditional concept is lulik, or sacredness.
 Some lulik ceremonies continue to reflect animist beliefs, for example through divination ceremonies which vary throughout the country.
 Sacred status can also be associated with objects, such as Portuguese flags which have been passed down within families.